semantic-math/math-ast/spec.md

 - The reason for storing the number as a string initial is order to avoid losing precision.
 This may be of particular importance for science related applications.
+- Repeating decimals can be represented by setting the `repeat` property of the number to a positive integer representing the number of digits at the end of the decimal that should be repeated.
+- Non-repeating decimals cannot be represented exactly as numbers.
+If you want to store one of these numbers in a `Number` node, the `exact` property Should be set to `false`.
 - It may make sense to convert to some other representation, e.g. number, fraction.js instance, etc. before evaluating or transforming the AST.

+## ComplexNumber

+TODO

+## Quaternion

+TODO

 # Sequence